mirceaulinic/salt-confd/README.md

   feature, you won't need to fork the entire project and re-compile it; instead, you can preserve the existing usage and just provide it with your own code implementing the feature or backend you need.
+* For monitoring/logging purposes, you might want to send the results somewhere, or simply have some post-checks / validate the output.

 Installation
 ------------